Transcutaneous Electrical Acustimulation

 - Sleep problems after surgery.
 Early research shows that acustimulation may help improve sleep after surgery.

 - Anxiety before surgery.
 Early research shows that acustimulation may help improve feelings of calmness before surgery.

 - A disorder that causes repeated episodes of nausea and vomiting (cyclic vomiting syndrome or CVS).

 - High blood pressure.

 - Nausea and vomiting.

 - Withdrawal from heroin, morphine, and other opioid drugs.

 More evidence is needed to rate acustimulation for these uses.

 Special Precautions & Warnings:

-Pregnancy and breast-feeding: Not enough is known about the use of acustimulation during pregnancy and breast-feeding.
-But there’s no reason to believe that it might be harmful in women who are pregnant or breast-feeding.
+Pregnancy and breast-feeding: There isn’t enough reliable information to know if acustimulation is safe to use when pregnant or breast-feeding.
+But there’s no reason to believe that it might be harmful.

 Natural Medicines disclaims any responsibility related to medical consequences of using any medical product.
 Effort is made to ensure that the information contained in this monograph is accurate at the time it was published.
 Consumers and medical professionals who consult this monograph are cautioned that any medical or product related decision is the sole responsibility of the consumer and/or the health care professional.
 A legal License Agreement sets limitations on downloading, storing, or printing content from this Database.
 Except for any possible exceptions written into your License Agreement, no reproduction of this monograph or any content from this Database is permitted without written permission from the publisher.
 Unlawful to download, store, or distribute content from this site.